 SRTC will evaluate the effects of mixing various recycle streams using simulants for each feed envelope.
-The simulants will be used to evaluate the chemical reactions and modifications to solution physical properties (e. g. density, viscosity).
+The simulants will be used to evaluate the chemical reactions and modifications to solution physical properties (e.g. density, viscosity).
 Initially, the BNFL recycle streams will be modeled using OLI Systems, Inc., Environmental Simulation Program (ESP).
 ESP will be used to guide the simulant development process and to predict the consequences of internal recycle stream mixing.
 The following recycle or heel mixing tests will be conducted:

-- Heel of Envelope A mixes with C waste

-- Heel of Envelope A mixes with B waste

-- Heel of Envelope C mixes with B waste

-- HLW wash water and leachate mixed with Envelope A feed

-- HLW off gas scrubber recycled and mixed D waste

-- LAW Entrained solids filter wash water mixed with A waste - Sr/TRU precipitate wash water mixed with C waste
+- Heel of Envelope A mixes with C waste - Heel of Envelope A mixes with B waste - Heel of Envelope C mixes with B waste - HLW wash water and leachate mixed with Envelope A feed - HLW off gas scrubber recycled and mixed D waste - LAW Entrained solids filter wash water mixed with A waste - Sr/TRU precipitate wash water mixed with C waste

 Actual Radioactive Hanford samples will be used to evaluate the effects of heel mixing in the BNFL TWRS double shell slurry feed tank.
-Additionally, SRTC will be conducting an integrated process demonstration (Sample IA) using part of envelope A sample, envelope A vitrification off gas condensate, envelope D filtrate, envelope A filter cleaning solution and possibly caustic leachate.
+Additionally, SRTC will be conducting an integrated process demonstration (Sample IA) using part of Envelope A sample, Envelope A vitrification off gas condensate, Envelope D filtrate, Envelope A filter cleaning solution and possibly caustic leachate.
+Sample availability will defer this work until the next phase of the project.